 - Hardware fee

 If you already have these devices, there is no need to purchase them from the POS software vendor.
 On the contrary, if you do not have these hardware devices, you are required to buy more.
-Moreover, depending on the size of your business, it will determine the amount of equipment you need.
+Furthermore, the amount of equipment required will vary depending on the size of your business.
 The more devices you have, the more you will need to pay.

 However, one part you need to keep in mind is that the hardware and software must be compatible with each other.
 Therefore, when choosing to buy software from a certain POS provider, you should also buy and pay for its hardware equipment.

 - Integration fee

 Although many vendors are trying to provide the ultimate software with as many functions as possible, the integration market is still quite large and POS software vendors currently cannot connect to all. third parties.
 There will be some third-party programs and software that sync for free, but most will charge a fee and you have to pay extra to do the integration and a monthly maintenance fee.
 The same can be said for the integrations themselves.
 You should also be aware of this fee, as vendors will only advertise the possibilities they can offer and not talk about integration services openly.